rolandbaer/list-last-changes/readme.txt

 *Release date: November 12, 2023*

 * Bugfix for limit the ignored pages or posts to the number of posts per page (regression of 1.0.2).

-= 1.0.4 =

-*Release date: November 11, 2023*

-* Bugfix for block editor support: adapted to changes in the block editor handling

 = Older releases =
 see [additional changelog.txt file](https://plugins.svn.wordpress.org/list-last-changes/trunk/changelog.txt)